Hello and welcome to our latest blog post dedicated to the New Synagogue situated in Berlin Germany. In this article I will discuss the

 The Architecture

-influences, combining elements from Islamic, Byzantine, and Gothic architectural styles.
+affecting features, as it incorporates elements of Islamic, Byzantine and Gothic construction.
 The iconic golden dome

-Inside, visitors can admire the stunning main prayer hall with its impressive ceiling and beautiful stained
+It’s spectacular main prayer hall with painted ceiling and stained

 the city.